Saturday, December 29, 2007

 Service Jobs - Food-Accommodation

-Accommodation and Food Services jobs total 11.8 million in 2012.
+Accommodation and Food Services jobs total 14.075 million by 2024.
 The accommodation part has traveler accommodations, not residential accommodation.
 Include hotels, motels, bed and breakfast inns, casino hotels, RV parks, campgrounds and rooming and boarding houses.
 Rooming and Boarding houses include dormitories, fraternity and sorority houses.

 Establishments primarily engaged in preparing food to order for immediate consumption go in this sector as full and limited service restaurants but the key words are preparing food and immediate consumption.
 Food services have to have both and the definition also fits fast food outlets, cafeterias, pizza delivery, snack bars, takeout, catering, ice cream parlors, and beverage bars.
 Establishments primarily selling food prepared elsewhere and not packaged for immediate consumption are counted with grocery stores.

-Food service occupations are cooks, bartenders, hosts and hostesses, waiters and waitresses, counter attendants, bartenders, dishwashers and few jobs as drivers, and cashiers.
-These jobs are 90 percent of restaurant staffing and 25 percent of hotel, motel and accommodation staffing.
-Only about 80 to 81 percent of these jobs are actually in the food services sector with the rest scattered in accommodations, in health care where hospitals run food services, at schools which have cafeterias, at ball parks and theatres which run restaurants and sell fast food.
-Apocalypse
+Food service occupations like cooks, bartenders, hosts and hostesses, waiters and waitresses, counter attendants, bartenders, dishwashers make up 88 percent of restaurant staffing.
+Cashiers have 346.3 thousand jobs but only 2.8 percent of staffing.
+Drivers have another 224.2 thousand jobs, but only 1.8 percent of staffing.
+Around 20 percent of food service jobs are scattered in accommodations, in health care where hospitals run food services, at schools which have cafeterias, at ball parks and theatres which run restaurants and sell fast food.

-With a 115.3 million service jobs to divvy up, accommodation and food services employment gives us 11.8 million jobs, but that is only 8.8 percent of establishment employment.
-Accommodation and food services employment is growing faster than the national rate.
+With a 134.453 million service jobs to divvy up, accommodation and food services employment gives us 14.075 million jobs, but that is only 9.02 percent of establishment employment.
+Accommodation and food services employment continues to grow at rates faster than the national average and continues to provide replacement jobs for the declining share of manufacturing employment.
 We have to expect a relative increase in accommodation and food services in national employment.
-We only have 1 sector left to go; government with 10.4 million jobs.
+We only have 1 sector left to go; government with 11.113 million jobs.

 Friday, December 14, 2007